Chris Paul hints at retirement from NBA with video before Clippers-Hornets game in his home state

 Paul was not available for comment before the game.

-Paul is averaging 2.5 points and 3.3 assists per game in a limited role for the Clippers.
+Paul came into the game averaging 2.5 points and 3.3 assists per game in a limited role for the Clippers.

 AP NBA: https://apnews.com/hub/NBA